 Sterling Check Corp. (the "Company," "Sterling," "we," "us" or "our") is a leading global provider of technology-enabled background and identity verification services.
 We provide the foundation of trust and safety that our clients need to create great environments for their most essential resource-people.
 We offer a comprehensive hiring and risk management solution that begins with identity verification, followed by criminal background screening, credential verification, drug and health screening, processing of employee documentation required for onboarding and ongoing risk monitoring.
 Our services are generally delivered through our purpose-built, proprietary, cloud-based technology platform that empowers organizations with real-time and data-driven insights to conduct and manage their employment screening programs efficiently and effectively.
-Our interfaces are supported by our powerful artificial intelligence ("Al")-driven fulfillment platform, which leverages more than 3,300 automation integrations, including Application Programming Interfaces ("APIs") and Robotic Process Automation ("RPA") bots.
-This enables 90% of our U.S. criminal searches to be automated and allows us to complete 50% of U.S. criminal searches within the first five minutes, 65% of U.S. criminal searches within the first 15 minutes, over 70% of U.S. criminal searches within the first hour and 90% within the first day.
-As of December 31, 2022, over 95% of our revenue is processed through platforms hosted in the cloud, which allows us to consistently maintain 99.9% platform availability while being prepared to scale into the future.
+Our clients face a dynamic and rapidly evolving global labor market with increasing complexity and regulatory requirements.
+We believe that our services and platform enable organizations to make more informed employment decisions, improve workplace safety, protect their brand and mitigate risk.
+As a result, we believe our solutions are mission-critical to our clients' core human resources, risk management and compliance functions.
+During the twelve months ended December 31, 2023, we completed over 103 million searches for over 50,000 clients, including nearly 60% of the Fortune 50% of the Fortune 500.

 Our client-centric approach underpins everything we do.
 We serve a diverse and global client base in a wide range of industries, such as healthcare, gig economy, financial and business services, industrials, retail, contingent, technology, media and entertainment, transportation and logistics, hospitality, education and government.
-To serve these differing needs, our sales and support delivery model is organized around Verticals and Regions.
-Our clients face a dynamic and rapidly evolving global labor market with increasing complexity and regulatory requirements.
-As a result, we believe our solutions are mission-critical to their core human resources, risk management and compliance functions.
-During the twelve months ended December 31, 2022, we completed over 110 million searches for over 50,000 clients, including over 50% of the Fortune 100 and over 50% of the Fortune 500.
+Employers are facing numerous challenges, including complex and changing legal and regulatory requirements, a rise in fraudulent job applications, a growing spotlight on reputation and a more complex global workforce.
+Successfully navigating these challenges requires an industry-specific perspective, given differing candidate profiles, economics, competitive dynamics and regulatory demands.
+To serve these differing needs, our sales and support delivery model is organized around teams dedicated to specific industries ("Verticals") and geographic markets ("Regions").
+Our delivery model provides our clients with both the personal touch and consultative partnership of a small boutique firm and the global reach, scale, innovation and resources of an industry leader.
+Additionally, this delivery model supports our principle of "Compliance by Design", enabling clients to maintain compliance globally.
 We believe the combination of our deep market expertise from our sales and support combined with the flexibility of our proprietary technology platform enable us to deliver industry-relevant, highly specialized solutions to our clients in a scalable manner, driving growth and differentiating us from our competitors.